 Just take a look at the physiques on U.S. Olympic swimmers such as Michael Phelps and Allison Schmidt.
-Long, lean muscles and marvelously lean waists are the rule for people who make swimming a routine part of their fitness regimen.
+Long, lean muscles and marvelously lean waists.
+These are the rule for people who make swimming a routine part of their fitness regimen.
 What is it about swimming that makes it such an amazing way to keep fit?

 Health benefits of swimming